OneIdentity/IdentityManager.ApiSdk/request-properties/readme.md

 Let's start with a simple example, where we define a request property with one parameter, assign it to a service item and request the service item with a value for the parameter.
 Then we are going to have a look where the parameter value is stored and how to query it.

-We have seen the basic definition of the request property in Figure 1, and we are going to add a parameter first.
-This parameter will ask for a user input.
+We are going to add a parameter that will ask for a user input.

 ![](<images/02.png>)

 *Parameter type set to "User prompt" for getting an input from the user.*

-The request property needs to be referenced in the service item as shown in Figure 3.
+The request property needs to be referenced in the service item as shown below.

 ![](<images/03.png>)